masonschafercodes/twitch-qna-bot/README.md

 ### Setup

 1. Setup a env file ~ you can use the .env.example that I provided.

-2. Get a twitch OAuth Key, I got mine here: [https://twitchtokengenerator.com](https://twitchtokengenerator.com)

-   1. **When it gives you the option, select Bot Chat Token**
-   2. **Authorize your chat bot Twitch Account**
-   3. **Verify your not a robot**
-   4. **copy the Access Token for the next step**

-3. Add OAuth key and bot name to the .env file - the bot name is going to be the same name as your channel you authorized and got the token for

 **Here is an example of the .env file**

 ```
 TWITCH_BOT_USERNAME="yourbotnamehere"
-TWITCH_OAUTH_TOKEN="youroauthtokenhere"
 ```

 ### Running the bot